 #27.
 Enable table of contents (TOC):

-Table of contents simply allows your audiences to spot out lists of subheaders on your article,
+Table of contents simply allows your audiences to spot lists of subheaders in your article,

-Most times they just needed a few keypoint from your article,
+Most times they just needed a few key points from your article,

 So TOC allows them to easily spot subheaders they want to read.